67K-You/DRL_Racer/README.md

 * Launch the SAC trainer :
 <code>python tuto_competition_darla_step_2_log.py</code>

+The three files *tuto_competition_step_1.py*, *tuto_competition_darla_step_2.py* and *tuto_competition_darla_step_2_log.py* are modified version of python files given by the
+*tmrl* git.
+The original files that helped building these three scripts can be found in the folder *tmrl_original_files/*.

 ## config.json shenanigans

 If you wish to use a remote training architecture you should modify config.json in TmrlData/config accordingdly : put the public ip of the server under PUBLIC_IP_SERVER and disable LOCALHOST_WORKER/TRAINER depending on which machine those program run relative to the server.
 Finally don't forget to open the communication ports specified in the config.json to allow for communication

+# Incremental Learning

+For this project, incremental learning methods have been implemented.
+All the work that hav been done and all the documentation can be found in the folder *INCREMENTAL_LEARNING/*